mr-spicysauce/mr-spicysauce/README.md

 I know a fair amount of the godot game engine.

-I build computers and I hate coding but I am slowly enjoying it more!
+I build computers and develop games.

 I want to learn to code and make games as a job.